aberrya/WildFireSmokeDetection/README.md

  - SSD Mobile to solve this problem, but in results we found some limitations with some pattern of images.
 Training was very slow

  - FatserRCNN ResNet101 - Got very best accuracy and lowest loss with this.
 But it was giving many False Positive for Fog images test.

+ - Faster_rcnn_inception_resnet_v2_atrous_coco gives good results for true positives but the prediction time is very high and do not solve False Postives                  problem(predicting fog as smoke)

  - Segmentation part of this problem is also tried with Detectron2 model by preparing data from Labelme and then converted it to COCO with labelme2coco.py.

  - AP factor for segmenatation part was very less, so we are not including with our results.